aome510/spotify-player/doc/config.md

   - `Shuffle`
   - `SeekTrack` (right-clicking the playback's progress bar)
   - `ChooseSelected` (for a track, a device, etc)
-- The playback is also updated when the current track ends (using a timer based on the track duration).
+- The playback is also updated when the current track ends (using a timer based on the track's duration).

 ## Themes